okohub/azure-cosmosdb-junit-extension/README.md

 - Supported data loading from resources or absolute path.
 - Use autoconfigured cool CosmosAsyncClient by injecting to test method.
 Neat!
 - `@CosmosData` annotation has sensible defaults, so you don't need to provide every detail.
 Just test your code!
+- Optional testcontainers abstraction for tests, but you need to provide necessary dependencies.

 ## License
 Azure CosmosDb Junit Extension is licensed under the [MIT](/LICENSE.md) license.